Straight to the Point

 There are a ton of blenders out there at various price ranges, but for this test, I focused on high-powered blenders: blenders with a peak horsepower rating of at least two.
 I also set a price cap at $500, which priced out a few of BlendTec's, Vitamix's, and Waring's most expensive models.

-I'll get into the details of the testing, but first here's a quick glance at the three winners.
+I'll get into the details of the testing, but first here's a quick glance at the two (still available) winners.

 We all use blenders for different tasks at home.
 Some folks use them almost exclusively as smoothie machines.
 Some use them on the weekend to crush ice or make frozen drinks.
 People into raw foods use them to make smooth, raw-food soups and nut butters.
 A baker would use them to mill grains.
 As a former restaurant cook, my primary uses are blending hot soups and purées.
 Marketers will let you know that their blenders can also do things like knead dough or make batters.